-Often it makes sense to consider the MAP observation instead of the expected observation.
-(For a visual comparison, see Figure 3).
+It often makes sense to consider the MAP observation instead of the expected observation.
+(For a visual comparison, see Figure 4).
 For example, if the predictive distribution is multimodal, then the MAP observation may result in a more accurate prediction.
 Or, if we require a visualization of the predictions, then MAP observations may provide a qualitatively better looking prediction.

-We compared four methods, the expected and MAP observation from our model as computed by Section 4.1.2, as well as their nonparametric regression counterparts: kernel regression and nearest neighbor regression.
-The results are shown in Figure 4(C).
-First, the results indicate that the HSE-PSR produces much better predictions than the nonparametric regression approaches.
-This result is likely attributable to inaccuracies in the motor commands.
+We compared four methods, the expected and MAP observation from our model as computed by Section V-B.3, as well as their nonparametric regression counterparts: kernel regression and nearest neighbor regression.
+The results are shown in Figure 6.
+First, the results indicate that the HSE-PSR produces much better predictions than the nonparametComparison of Different Approaches: 1-Step Prediction Error ric regression approaches.
+This result is likely attributable to inacuracies in the motor commands.
 Second, the expected observations have higher predictive accuracy than MAP observations.
 This is likely due to the fact that the action and observation spaces are high-dimensional and (approximately) continuous.
-Since the MAP approaches are calculated with a limited set of training samples, we cannot expect to always have access to an observation in the training data set that is close to the observation we wish to predict.
+Since the MAP approaches are calculated with a limited set of training samples, we cannot expect to always have access to an observation in the training data set that is very close to the observation that we wish to predict.